Return to top

 ❓Recipe FAQs

-ARE SWEET POTATO AND BLACK BEAN TACOS HEALTHY?
+ARE THESE SWEET POTATO TACOS HEALTHY?

 SHOULD I PEEL THE SWEET POTATOES?

 Nope, I always leave the skin on!
 There’s so many nutrients in the skin and it adds texture (crispness!).
-You can peel them if you prefer of course!
+You can peel them if you prefer of course.

 WHAT CAN I USE INSTEAD OF TORTILLAS?